-For the last several weeks, these spicy Asian noodles and mushrooms became my staple dish on Monday nights (or any other days that are similar to my hectic Mondays).
-It’s very easy to prepare; takes at most 40 minutes from start to finish, and it’s very tasty.
-The dish is versatile – you can eat it as a vegetarian version, or you can add already cooked fish or meat to it.
+For the last several weeks, these spicy Asian noodles with mushrooms and snow peas became my staple dish on Monday nights (or any other days that are similar to my hectic Mondays).
+It's very easy to prepare; takes at most 40 minutes from start to finish, and it's very tasty.
+The dish is versatile - you can eat it as a vegetarian version, or you can add already cooked fish or meat to it.

 This is my perfect recipe for Monday nights.
 If your Mondays are anything like mine (busy from 9 to 5 with reports and excel spreadsheets at work, plus everybody is trying to catch up with me at the same time), then you will thank me for this recipe.
 It's mindless, simple, you can do this dish on an auto-pilot, because this recipe does not require much thinking or fiddling.
 And, in the end, you'll surprise yourself with the dish that's quite excellent in flavor.

 Enjoy!
 Preferably with a very tall fluted glass of a good white wine, especially if you had a hard Monday:

 Spicy Asian Noodles with mushrooms and peas

 - ¼ cup honey

 - 2 cups snow peas ends trimmed

 - Heat sesame oil in a large frying pan on medium-high heat.
 Add chopped green onions and sesame seeds and saute for 2-3 minutes.
 Add sliced mushrooms and cook for another 2 minutes on medium heat.
 Remove the pan from the heat, and add soy sauce, honey, chicken stock, Sriracha – mix everything well to combine.

 - In a separate pan, boil snow peas 3-5 minutes until tender but still crunchy.
 Drain.